Formality of hypercommutative algebras of K\"ahler and Calabi-Yau manifolds: Hypercommutative algebra structures on complex manifolds

-We recall the BV-algebra considered by Barannikov and Kontsevich in \cite{BaKo} (see also Section III.9.12 of \cite{Maninbook}).
-Let $M$ be a compact Calabi-Yau manifold of complex dimension $m$.
+We recall the $\BV$-algebra considered by Barannikov and Kontsevich in \cite{BaKo} (see also Section III.9.12 of \cite{Maninbook}).
+Let $M$ be a compact Calabi--Yau manifold of complex dimension $m$.
 This is a compact Kähler manifold $M$ with trivial canonical bundle.
 In particular, we may choose a nowhere vanishing holomorphic $m$-form $\Omega$.
 Consider the complex bigraded algebra $(\Ll^{*,*},\wedge)$ given by